lambdaclass/concrete/paper/evidence-carrying.typ

 = Future Work

 Following the forcing-example discipline: extend extraction-preservation past $cal(C)_0$ (`let`, `if`, `call`, then bounded loops), which first requires replacing the `mapM`s with paired structural recursion to lift the `partial def` barrier for list-shaped constructs; add SPARK-like runtime obligations for bounds, division, overflow, casts, and loop variants; introduce source-level contracts only when they can generate obligations with statuses rather than decorative prose; close the success-path and combined-`iff` gaps on `parse_header`; pursue a real-crypto candidate (an HMAC-SHA256 or Ed25519-verify subset) to force shifts, `bitand`, and multi-iteration inductive invariants; and mature packages and the backend contract.
 Compiler-correctness proofs remain explicitly downstream of a stable extraction surface, not a precondition for the workflow.

+= Artifact and Reproducibility

+The compiler, the three case studies, the proof registries, the wrong-code corpus, and the spec-drift fixture live in one public repository (`github.com/unbalancedparentheses/concrete2`). `make build` runs the Lean kernel over every attached proof, so a broken proof fails the build.
+Each number in this paper is regenerable from the command line: `concrete <example> --report proof-status` reproduces the proved-versus-eligible counts, `--report authority` the audit table, `--report proof-bundle` the per-example evidence, and `scripts/ci/proof_gate.sh` the full evidence gate.
+The drift diagnostic is produced by `tests/programs/adversarial_spec_drift`, and the performance figures by the harnesses under `bench/` and each example's `oracle/`.

 = Conclusion